CodeupClassroom/java-101-exercises/README.md

 # 101-exercises-java
-A set of Java exercises for Codeup students to complete.
+This file has a set of Java exercises to use for improve your skill level in Java and preparing you for coding interview questions.
+There are five levels of problems.
+As you improve you can move up levels.